kikotey/npm-kikotey-startup/README.md

 **Device** -  is a small hand-held device that has a display screen with touch input and/or a QWERTY keyboard and may provide users with telephony

+**Flipper** -  Flipper is a platform tool for debugging React Native projects on an emulator/simulator or a physical device.

 ## Install